 9. Skip the Airplane Meals and Eat Light on Travel Days

-The food you can eat in airports, train stations, and on the plane are no-where near in taste and quality than what you can eat once you get to your destination.
 Skip these meals and plan ahead.
-For long flights I usually pack several tea bags (herbal) to stay hydrated, some powdered greens, and maybe a snack bar or two.
-Not only does this keep you from feeling bloated in-flight with the salt laden airplane food, but takes the guilt factor out when your first stop in Paris is for a latte and chocolate croissant.
+For long flights I usually pack several tea bags (a detox herbal) to stay hydrated, some powdered greens, and maybe a snack bar.
+Not only does this keep me from feeling bloated in-flight with the salt laden airplane food, but takes the guilt factor out when my first stop in Paris is for a latte and chocolate croissant.

 10. Eat Clean Before and After Your Trip

-Keeping these 10 healthy travel tips in mind ensures I have great energy during my travels, assists in adjusting to time zone changes, takes the guilt out of travel eating, and helps me to continue a healthy lifestyle and feel my best even while abroad.
+Staying healthy while travelling is no problem when I practice these 10 habits.
+Keeping these things in mind ensures I have great energy during my travels, assists in adjusting to time zone changes, takes the guilt out of travel eating, and helps me to continue a healthy lifestyle and feel my best even while abroad.
+Try a few on your next trip and you might even lose weight while traveling...how amazing would that be?

 Additional Travel Tips